fepitre/qubes-builderv2/README.md

     sha512: checksums/libusb-1.0.23.tar.bz2.sha512
 ```

-By default, if files are provided, plugins treat component as external Qubes OS component which means that archive for
+By default, if files are provided, plugins treat components as external Qubes OS components, which means that archiving the
-component source directory is not performed because it's useless to package the packaging itself.
+component source directory is not performed, because it's useless to package the packaging itself.
 For this particular
-component in Qubes OS, there is several directories needed from source component directories.
-In consequence, packaging
+component in Qubes OS, there are several directories needed from source component directories.
+Consequently, the packaging
-has been made in order to extract from source archive only these needed directories.
+has been made in such a way so as to extract from the source archive only these needed directories.
 In order to force archive creation,
-(or disable it), `create-archive` is a boolean to be set in `source` keys at the wanted value, here `true`.
+(or disable it), the `create-archive` boolean can be set in the `source` keys at the desired value, here `true`.

-For Debian distributions, it is needed sometimes to execute a custom command before source preparation.
+For Debian distributions, it is sometimes necessary to execute a custom command before source preparation.
 This is
-the case for example for `i3`:
+the case, for example, for `i3`:

 ```yaml
 host: